neupanerabin/git_practice/README.md

  For GitHub
- 1. Goto github and sign in
+ 1. Go to GitHub and sign in
  2. Copy http link given on there url
-  3. Sinchronize our local repository with the new repository on GitHub
+  3. Synchronize our local repository with the new repository on GitHub